-It’s easy walking along the Perimeter Trail, which is pretty flat and just has the occasional puddle (from recent rain) to navigate.
-I go past the first junction (Long Trail) and continue onto the turn-off onto Wilkins Track.
-There’s pretty much no-one on the side-tracks; I pass one family (with stroller!) on the way back, and another father with his daughter points out a pair of flamed robins that are darting high above us in a eucalpytus tree.
+It’s easy walking along the Perimeter Trail, which is pretty flat and has just the occasional puddle (from recent rain) to avoid.
+I go past the first junction (Long Trail) and continue onto the turn-off onto the Wilkins Track.
+There’s pretty much no-one on the side-tracks; I pass one family (with a stroller!) on the way back, and another father with his daughter points out a pair of flamed robins that are darting high above us in a eucalpytus tree.

-After returning to the Perimeter Track and continuing back the way I came, I turn down the Long Trail and then left again onto the Cowan Track.
+It’s then back down the Perimeter Track, until I turn right onto the Cowan Track.
 It’s another quiet trail, with just a couple of bushwalkers going in the opposite direction.
 Like most of the other firetrails in this area, it’s not particularly varied scenery, but is easy walking.

 Just before reaching the end of the trail is a marked Aboriginal engraving site (Spirits Rock), which wasn’t on any of my maps and which I wasn’t expecting.
 The clearly visible rock art includes Baiame (the creator god and Sky Father in the dreaming of several language groups), a shield and a number of figures (one holding a shield, and another holding a boomerang).

-It’s not much further to the end of the trail, which offers a view over Ku-ring-gai Chase National Park, with Cowan Creek and Apple Tree Bay to the south-west.
+It’s not much further to the end of the Cowan Track, which offers a nice view over Ku-ring-gai Chase National Park, with Cowan Creek and Apple Tree Bay to the south-west.

-Just beyond the end of the track are some large sandstone boulders; these can be easily climbed to get a slightly better view, and a nice spot for sit and admire the landscape.
-It’s then back the same way, with almost no-one left on any of the tracks with the sun starting to set.
+Just beyond the end of the track are some large sandstone boulders; these can be easily climbed to get a slightly better view, and a nice spot to stop and admire the landscape.
+It’s then back the same way, with almost no-one left on any of the tracks as the sun starts to set.
 It hasn’t been the most exciting I’ve done, but it’s nice to be able to sit and enjoy the views with no-one else around… Both the lookouts are nice, but if you’re going to pick one I’d definitely go with the Cowan Track option.